THEA - Theatre

 Study of the architecture, interior decor, furnishings and costume of the major historic periods, with an emphasis on application to scenic, lighting, properties and costume design.

-Addresses mechanical drawing as a communication tool.
-The skills, knowledge and essential learning for this course are developed through application and practice of processes and activities.
-Topics covered include drafting equipment, mathematics, lettering, symbolic communications, drawing (orthographic, isometric, oblique and sectional), and standards used in theatrical design.
-Prerequisite(s): THEA 244 and ARTF 145.
+Addresses the common visual communication tools for presentation and production used in all areas of design for the performing arts.
+The skills, knowledge and essential learnings for this course are developed through application and practice of processes.
+Topics covered include sketching, drawing, rendering, drafting, symbolic communications and graphical standards used in theatrical design.

 THEA 321.
 Musical Theatre Repertoire (1).

-An applied learning course reinforcing rehearsal attendance, methods, etiquette, process and post-performance assessment all with an emphasis ultimately on artistic growth.
+An applied learning course reinforcing rehearsal participation, methods, etiquette, process and post-performance assessment all of which have an emphasis on research, analysis and artistic growth.
 Enrollment in this course is determined by production season casting.
 Repeatable for credit.
 Prerequisite(s): instructor's consent.

 Develops the individual's ability to express thought and emotion on the stage through the effective use of the voice.
 Uses exercises, drills, and poetic and dramatic readings to improve the quality, flexibility and effectiveness of the speaking voice.
-Prerequisite(s): THEA/COMM 222.
+Prerequisite(s): THEA 222 and THEA 243 with a grade of C or better.

 Familiarizes the student with certain regional American and foreign dialects.
 Intended to be a practical guide for the student actor who is called upon to reproduce a particular dialect for performance.
-Prerequisite(s): THEA/ COMM 222.
+Prerequisite(s): THEA 222 and THEA 243 with a grade of C or better.

 Continued development of methods established in THEA 243 with additional emphasis on contemporary vocal and movement techniques.
 This is a Kansas Systemwide Transfer Course.
-Prerequisite(s): THEA 243 and sophomore standing.
+Prerequisite(s): THEA 243 with a grade of C or better.

 THEA 350.
 Workshops in Theatre (1-4).